solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 a 1% fee from the payment amount, transfers the fee to a designated token account, and transfers the remaining amount to the payment recipient.

-Finally, the `tests` directory has a single test file, `config.ts` that simply invokes the `payment` instruction and asserts that the corresponding token account balances have been debited and credited accordingly.
+Finally, the `tests` directory has a single test file, `config.ts`, that simply invokes the `payment` instruction and asserts that the corresponding token account balances have been debited and credited accordingly.

 Before we continue, take a few minutes to familiarize yourself with these files and their contents.

-#### 2. Run the existing test
+### 2. Run the existing test

 Let's start by running the existing test.

-Make sure you use `yarn` or `npm install` to install the dependencies laid out in the `package.json` file.
-Then be sure to run `anchor keys list` to get the public key for your program printed to the console.
-This differs based on the keypair you have locally, so you need to update `lib.rs` and `Anchor.toml` to use _your_ key.
+Ensure you use `yarn` or `npm install` to install the dependencies in the `package.json` file.
+Then, be sure to run `anchor keys list` to get the public key for your program printed to the console.
+This differs based on your local keypair, so you need to update `lib.rs` and `Anchor.toml` to use _your_ key.

 Finally, run `anchor test` to start the test.
 It should fail with the following
 output: